On widely degenerate \textit{p}-Laplace equations with symmetric data: Introduction

 Below we provide an overview of the paper's contents.
 After a breef introduction of the notations and definitions we use in the paper ( Section \ref{sec:prelim}), we explore ( Section \ref{sec:Approx}) a family of approximating problems and we present the proof of Theorem \ref{Teo1} and Corollary \ref{Cor1}.
-After analyzing the behavior of the family $(\nabla u_p)_p$ as $p \to 1$ (Section \ref{sec:Stability}), we proceed to establish some regularity for the second-order derivatives $\nabla^2 u_p$ of the weak solution $u_p$ of a family \eqref{1} (Section \ref{sec:Regolarity}).
+After establishing some regularity for the second-order derivatives $\nabla^2 u_p$ of the weak solution $u_p$ of a family \eqref{1} (Section \ref{sec:Regolarity}), we analyze the behaviour of the family $(\nabla u_p)_p$ as $p \to 1$ (Section \ref{sec:Stability}).
 Finally, we conclude with an example (Section \ref{sec:Example}).

 \begin{singlespace}